 Luxury online retailer Net-A-Porter released its Ramadan capsule collection this spring.
 Here you can find pieces by respected brands in the fashion industry such as Oscar dela Renta, Giambattista Valli, Erdem and Reema Acra.
 The collection features gowns, long-sleeve blouses, trousers, kaftans and maxi dresses.
 Each brand has its own style.
 But what caught our eye was Erdem’s Stephanie collection, which featured pieces in floral prints against a dark background.
 Not only are they appropriate for the month of Ramadan, but also for special occasions like weddings.
 British actress Carey Mulligan was recently seen sporting Erdem at the wedding of Prince Harry Windsor and Meghan Markle.
 Pieces from Erdem’s collection range between $1580 to $2995.

-You don't need to wear Erdem to be fashion-forward.
-The abaya above in polyester crepe features bold floral and leaf prints in shades of tropical green.
+You don’t need to wear Erdem to be fashion-forward.
+The abaya below in polyester crepe features bold floral and leaf prints in shades of tropical green.
 It is a statement piece in itself, without explicitly aiming to be one.

 Bahrain brand Amal Al Mulla’s limited edition Ramadan collection mainly features dresses in vibrant hues of orange, blue, brown, and green.
 In an interview with Vogue Arabia, Al Mulla says that they “used color blocking as well to enhance the designs”.
 Al Mulla is also popular for using exaggerated sleeves and manipulating large swaths of fabric for her designs.
 Every one of Al Mulla’s pieces state “designer chic”.
 The collection is only available in Bahrain.